-With Goals, you can directly measure how your flows are influencing user behaviors - including activation moments, feature adoption, upgrades and more.
+Goals help you measure how your flows are influencing user behaviors - including activation moments, feature adoption, upgrades, and more.

 How do Goals work?